This page provides information on the Particle Tuner component.

 Edit Condition Window

 The Edit Condition window is at the core of the Phoenix FD Particle Tuner.
 It consists of a Conditions Tree on the left and a Parameters panel for the individual elements in the tree on the right.
-Any action specified for the selected Then [ Particle Channel ] will only be executed for the particles of the Simulator which satisfy the conditions tree.
+The Delete Particle, Change Particle Channel or Affect By Forces actions will only be executed for the particles of the Simulator which satisfy the conditions tree.

 Folding (collapsing) of a tree item in the view to the left will show you a simplified view of the expression.
 For example, collapsing the tree in the image below will change its text to "Age > 1.000", meaning the Particle Tuner will affect only particles whose Age channel is higher than 1 second.
 You can also read a simplified view of the entire condition expression in the text box below the Edit Condition... button.